 Environmental, social and governance issues are key to the board’s investment approach.

-The board’s climate change actions also includes:
+The board’s climate change actions also include:

 - Climate scenario analysis/modelling to understand climate change impacts on the portfolio

 - Measuring and quantifying carbon exposure

 - Supporting BCI in exploring sustainable investment opportunities (e.g., low carbon, green)

 - Educating trustees on climate change concepts and associated investment risks and opportunities

 We were one of the first large pension plans in Canada to voluntarily report climate-related financial disclosures, starting in our 2019 Annual Report.
 We continue to report annually according to the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).

 Disclosures are included in the plan’s Annual Report and explain:

 - The board’s oversight of climate-related risks and opportunities

 - Short-, medium- and long-term climate opportunities and risks